vishalol/Chatbox/README.md

 # Chatbox
-Chatbox using nodejs (express and socket.io) and a bit of j-query
+Chatbox using Nodejs (express and socket.io) and a bit of JQuery.